aurmil/magento-disable-newsletter-notifications/README.md

 }
 ```

+* Install or update your composer project dependencies

 ## Usage

 In __System > Configuration > Customers > Newsletter > Subscription Options__, this extension adds two new options: __Send Confirmation and Success Email__ and __Send Unsubscription Email__